maxnz/csinparallel-gen/README.md

-# HD Image Generation using `pi-gen`
+# CSinParallel Image Generation using `pi-gen`
-This is a set of files that configure [`pi-gen`](https://github.com/RPi-Distro/pi-gen) to create a custom image for Hardware Design.
+This is a set of files that configure [`pi-gen`](https://github.com/RPi-Distro/pi-gen) to create a custom image for CSinParallel.

 ## General Overview
-The image uses `ansible-pull` to automatically update itself using a StoGit [repository](https://stogit.cs.stolaf.edu/hd-image/hd-image) (see the repo for more details).
+The image uses `ansible-pull` to automatically update itself using a [GitHub repository](https://github.com/babatana/csinparallel-image) (see the repo for more details).

-This modification to `pi-gen` sets up everything needed to enable the automatic `ansible-pull` updates, as well as automatic connection to St. Olaf Guest and adding the hd-admin user.
+This modification to `pi-gen` sets up everything needed to enable updating via `ansible-pull`.

-The image then takes care of updating itself from v3.0.0 to the latest version the next time it is booted.

 ## Requirements
 - Raspberry Pi 3B/3B+/4B running Raspbian Buster